 Turning planning into reality

-Community Action Examples: In the resource section below you will find detailed toolkits to for some potential community action, but remember - Every community is unique!
+Community Action Examples: In the resource section below you will find ideas and pilot projects for community action, but remember - every community is unique!

-Some examples to get you thinking from our project in Clonakilty: we co-hosted a Guitar Festival event at our local Meals on Wheels, in schools we paired up with with home economics teachers, green school commities, TY students, local chefs and gardeners, we organized events as part of the Lifelong Learning Festival, Culture Night, the Old Time Fair, the Clonakilty Bicycle Festival (A Curry Re-cycle), we collaborated with our local apple pressing group, local women & men's sheds, our Asylum seekers lodge, community garden and passionate advocates for local food, kids health and composting... to name a few!
+Some examples to get you thinking from our project in Clonakilty: We co-hosted a Guitar Festival event at our local Meals on Wheels.
+In schools, we paired up with home economics teachers, green school committees, TY students, local chefs and gardeners.
+We organized events as part of the Lifelong Learning Festival, Culture Night, the Old Time Fair, the Clonakilty Bicycle Festival (A Curry Re-cycle).
+We collaborated with our local apple pressing group, local women and men's sheds, our Asylum seekers lodge, community garden and passionate advocates for local food, kids health and composting.
+This is to name but a few!

 Community Action Assets